purwar1997/logs-colorify/README.md

 # logs-colorify-package

-## Description

 A library to colorify and beautify console log messages.

 ## Basic Usage

-This library exports a class which provides methods to log messages of different severity on the browser console.
+This library exports a class which provides methods to log messages of different severity level on the browser console.

 ```javascript
 import { Log } from 'logs-colorify-package';